As Tripura grapples with post-poll violence, opposition accuses BJP of unleashing mayhem

 The BJP sought to play down the incidents.
 “Stray incidents are being amplified,” affirmed the party’s spokesperson Ashok Sinha.
 According to Sinha, things were not half as bad as they used to be under the Left regime.
 “Thirteen people were killed after the 2013 Assembly elections, nothing of that sort is happening this time,” he said.

-Sinha, like the Congress’s Debbarman,pinned the blame on lapsed CPI (M) workers, who are said to have joined the BJP in large numbers after the Left party’s debacle in the 2018 elections.
+Sinha, like the Congress’s Debbarman, pinned the blame on lapsed CPI (M) workers, who are said to have joined the BJP in large numbers after the Left party’s debacle in the 2018 elections.
 “We can’t stop them from saying they are BJP supporters, but we have kept them out of our party hierarchy,” he said.
 “If someone who is part of the party hierarchy is responsible, then you can blame us.”

-The CPI (M)’s Kar refused to but that explanation.
+The CPI (M)’s Kar refused to buy that explanation.
 While he conceded that Left cadres had indeed moved over to the BJP in recent times, he said it was the saffron party’s responsibility to rein them in.
-“They are now BJP workers; if they can’t control them why are they blaming us.”
+“They are now BJP workers; if they can’t control them why are they blaming us?”